Once in a while wishes come true, ladies!

 a women’s heeled shoe with a shank having a recess for a quickscrew fastener which allows quickly removing and replacing the heel, and which, together with a flexible insole, preferably a PVC moulded insole, and an elastic junction in the quarters or vamp, allows a closed shoe with a heel to be converted into a flat shoe or a sandal-like shoe with a heel to be converted into a flat sandal, for example, or vice versa.
 The shoe also comprises a second screw or pin arranged radially in relation to the screw already available in the front side of the heel, thus remaining hidden under the shoe, this second screw the central, heel-fastening screw from becoming accidentally loose.
 The shoe also comprises a flange with an inner screw thread incorporated into the insole by pressing in such a way that screw positioning imperfections can be corrected by rotating the flange.

 In the related Prior Art, patent US3646497 already claimed “Shoe with interchangeable heels” in 1972.
-Thanks to this subsequent invention (2016) by Mr. Stiefelman, a German company, Mime et moi, put shoes with five interchangeable heels in the market.
+The subsequent patent US4610100 (1986, therefore expired) opened the way to several new inventions in this field.
+Until 2016 when thanks to Mr. Stiefelman’ s genius, a German company, Mime et moi, put shoes with five interchangeable heels in the market.
 Now their video is “viral” on the web (here above)!

 Another brand producing this kind of shoes is Tanya Heath who seems combining luxury fashion design with multi-heels.
-She provides a mechanism based on clicking the new heel on the sole of the shoe.
+She provides a mechanism ( based on US7954256 (2011) and US20130067770 (2013) ) typified by clicking the new heel on the sole of the shoe.
 The related clicking sound means a complicated gimmick “dimensioned to be pressed 5000 times and that you are using a very robust mechanical system”.
 In her website you may find different kind of heels, in terms of height, material, design and pattern.
 Parisian style never disappoints!

 A further brand in this field is Mestrae, from Malaysia.
 In its website you may read as follows: